 |Jean Baptiste Point du Sable|

-While trapping one spring day with Choctaw, du Sable met Chief Pontiac, an important Native American leader.
+While trapping one spring day with Choctaw, Point du Sable met Chief Pontiac, an important Native American leader.
 Little did they know that they would gain the respect of all the Indians of the Midwest in the weeks to come.
-Pontiac asked du Sable and Clemorgan to arrange a peace treaty between the Ottawa, Miami, and Illinois tribes.
+Pontiac asked Point du Sable and Clemorgan to arrange a peace treaty between the Ottawa, Miami, and Illinois tribes.
 Du Sable eagerly arranged the meeting in order to restore peace between the tribes.

-Du Sable and Choctaw stayed a little longer than expected, but du Sable was thankful, for it was during the stay that he met Catherine, a Potawatomi.
+Point du Sable and Choctaw stayed a little longer than expected, but Point du Sable was thankful, for it was during the stay that he met Catherine, a Potawatomi.
 He married Catherine in a tribal ceremony.
-The couple had two children, Jean Baptiste Point du Sable, Jr. and Suzanne and they lived in a cabin built by du Sable and Choctaw.
+The couple had two children, Jean Baptiste Point du Sable, Jr. and Suzanne and they lived in a cabin built by Point du Sable and Choctaw.
 This cabin was built on a waterway that is now called the Chicago River.
 But du Sable called it Chicagou (the French spelled it Chécagou) the name given it by the Indians.
 The marriage was formally recognized before a Catholic priest in Cahokia, in the Northwest Territory in 1778.

 |Chicago, Illinois in 1820.|

-Conditions, however, deteriorated in du Sable's remote outpost.
+Conditions, however, deteriorated in Point du Sable's remote outpost.
 In 1778 British soldiers began to build a fort on du Sable's land.
 They arrested du Sable and about a week afterward the Indians ambushed more than half the troops at the fort and wounded many others.
 Thus, Indians became a colonial ally in the American Revolution.

 In 1779 war was declared on the British because they would not give up the fort, nor would they leave the Great Lakes.
-It was then that du Sable understood that he and his friends could not keep the red coats away from the Great Lakes, and that they would be there for years to come.
+It was then that Point du Sable understood that he and his friends could not keep the red coats away from the Great Lakes, and that they would be there for years to come.

-In 1800 after du Sable's son and wife died, he sold his land to Jean Le Lime, an employee of his: Le Lime later sold the land to John Kinzie.
+In 1800 after Point du Sable's son and wife died, he sold his land to Jean Le Lime, an employee of his: Le Lime later sold the land to John Kinzie.

 |Illustration of the house built by John Baptiste Point du Sable at the mouth of the Chicago River as it appeared in 1827 when owned by John Kinzie from 1804 to 1828 Claimed to be the first house build in Chicago.|

-For the next few years du Sable lived quietly on his St. Charles farm in Missouri.
+For the next few years Point du Sable lived quietly on his St. Charles farm in Missouri.
 On August 29, 1818, Jean Baptiste Point du Sable at age seventy-three died quietly in his sleep.
 True to her word, Eulalie had a funeral mass held for her grandfather and buried him at the Catholic cemetery in St. Charles, Missouri.
 Jean Baptiste Point du Sable passed away just before Illinois achieved statehood on December 3, 1818.

-Although Chicago was not chartered as a town until August 12, 1833, its founding took place many years before when du Sable opened his trading post beside the Chicago River.
+Although Chicago was not chartered as a town until August 12, 1833, its founding took place many years before when Point du Sable opened his trading post beside the Chicago River.
 From this humble start came an important city, and du Sable's life there in its early days is an important part of that heritage.